SideChannelMarvels/Tracer/TraceGraph/README.md

 memory pages which are never addressed in the trace from the graph.
 Those cuts are represented by orange vertical lines with the start address of the visible block written at the bottom.

-You can also click on a block (this is tricky, they are small ...) to obtain informations which will be displayed on the right pane.
+You can also click on a block (*) to obtain informations which will be displayed on the right pane.
 The complete command list:

 * arrow keys: move arround.